Join the MOSHC team

 At MOSHC, leadership is shared and grown from within.
 Our distributed leadership model empowers educators to take ownership of their practice, lead initiatives, and progress through structured professional pathways.

-Awarded the Coolamon Award for our commitment to reconciliation and inclusive practices, celebrating MOSHC’s leadership in embedding Aboriginal and Torres Strait Islander perspectives in school age care.
+Awarded the Coolamon Award in 2023 for our commitment to reconciliation and inclusive practices, celebrating MOSHC’s leadership in embedding Aboriginal and Torres Strait Islander perspectives in school age care.

 Mental Health, Wellbeing and Inclusion